Wirecloud/agile-dashboards/git-blame-operator/README.md

 ### Output Endpoints

-- `Blame table`: The table settings to display the blamed authors.
+- `Table Data Model`: The table settings to display the blamed authors.
 This should be used with the data-viewer operator

 ## Usage